GabrielMoreau/winsoft-main/windirstat/README.md

-# WinDirStat - disk usage statistics viewer and cleanup tool for various versions of Microsoft Windows.
+# WinDirStat - Disk usage viewer and cleanup tool

 WinDirStat is a free and open-source graphical disk usage analyzer for Microsoft Windows.